Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 As a **user**, I want to understand the purpose of the web site im visiting on the first encounter.

-  - for a **user**, I've added a paragraph on the landing page explaining that we are building websites for Start-Up's.
+  - for a user, I've added a paragraph on the landing page explaining that we are building websites for Start-Up's.

 As a **user**, I want to be guided easly throught-out the website.

-  - for a **user**, I've added navigation bar to the top of every page on the website with links to each page an section.
+  - for a user, I've added navigation bar to the top of every page on the website with links to each page an section.

 As a **user**, I want to read about company's actions and the way they are dealing with Start-Ups.

-  - for a **user**, I've explained the way to go in "about" section.
+  - for a user, I've explained the way to go in "about" section.
 Nevertheless, the "find out more button was added to landing page in order for user to get more information about our service.

 As a **user**, I want to read some testemonials to be sure this is the right company for me.

-  - for a **user**, I've added testimonials section at the end of the home page with ratings we received.
+  - for a user, I've added testimonials section at the end of the home page with ratings we received.
 By doing so, I'd like to attract user's attention to our success.

 As a **user**, I want to be able to contact the company and book a metting or get more information about their services and fees.

-  - for a **user**, I've added a Contact(Modal) link on every page where they can fill in their details.
+  - for a user, I've added a Contact(Modal) link on every page where they can fill in their details.
 Once filled, we will contact them and provide them with service fees, as mentioned on the bottom of the page in services.
 Moreover, I have included social links to the footer on each page.
 These link to Instagram, LinkedIn, Facebook and Mail.
 All of those link will open in a seperate page so the user can easily come back to the site.

 ### Further Testing